fermyon/workshops/spin/05-deploy-fermyon-cloud.md

   fileserver: https://magic-8-ball-xyz.fermyon.app (wildcard)
 ```

 In case you have not logged into your Fermyon account, you can run `spin login` and follow the steps.
-More details on [deploying to the Fermyon Cloud cam be found here](https://developer.fermyon.com/cloud/deploy)
+More details on [deploying to the Fermyon Cloud can be found here](https://developer.fermyon.com/cloud/deploy)

 #### Custom Domains

 Fermyon Cloud also provides a way for you to use your own domain names to provide your users with human-friendly access to your Spin applications.
-If you do not own a domain and you are interested in purchasing one, you can purchase one through a domain registrar such as Namecheap and GoDaddy and then point your Spin application to the new custom domain.
+If you do not own a domain, you can purchase one through a domain registrar such as Namecheap and GoDaddy and then point your Spin application to the new custom domain.
 [This tutorial](https://developer.fermyon.com/cloud/custom-domains-tutorial ) runs you through the steps to apply a custom domain to your Spin application running on Fermyon Cloud.

 ### Learning Summary